nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Note:
 1. The user to be deleted should not borrow or lend any items at the moment
-2. All the items of this user will also be deleted
+2. All the items of this user will also be deleted, but not transactions.

 Example of usage: ```remove-user /u thanh```